-Michael Terpin, an American investor, entrepreneur and public relations executive.
+Michael Terpin, an American investor, entrepreneur and former public relations executive.
 In 2013 he co-founded BitAngels, an investment network for blockchain technology startups and the first angel network for bitcoin and digital currency startups with 500 international investors.

 In 2014, Michael founded Transform Group, a bitcoin and blockchain marketing firm headquartered in San Juan, Puerto Rico.
 He also runs CoinAgenda, the leading conference series connecting mainstream investors with blockchain and cryptocurrency investors.

-In 2018, Michael sued AT&T for $23.8 million in compensatory damages and $200 million in punitive damages, claiming that the company failed to protect his cellphone data and leading to hackers stealing $24 million worth of cryptocurrency.
+In 2018, Michael sued AT&T for $23.8 million in compensatory damages and $200 million in punitive damages, claiming that the company failed to protect his cellphone data and led to hackers stealing $24 million worth of cryptocurrency.
 He was a victim of SIM card swapping fraud, a method used to steal one’s phone numbers in order to access their crypto wallets.

-In this episode of the B2B Lead Gen Podcast we discuss bitcoin, ethereum, blockchain, cryptocurrency, cold wallets and more.
-If you’re looking to get up to speed on what’s happening in the cryptocurrency investing world, listen to this episode.
+In this episode of the B2B Lead Gen Podcast we discuss Bitcoin, ethereum, blockchain, cryptocurrency, cold wallets, and more.
+If you're looking to get up to speed on what's happening in the cryptocurrency investing world, listen to this episode.

 Podcast Show Notes

-(unedited speech to text transcript generated by Otter.ai)
+(unedited speech-to-text transcript generated by Otter.ai)